jocelynkim/jocelynkim.github.io/_posts/2024-9-28-Hello-World.md

 	<img class="fade-in" width="40%" src="../images/blog/oldsite2.png">
 </div>

-<i><center>Some screenshots of my old site.
-If you clicked on the "SECRET" button then it would display a random image that I liked.</center></i>
+<div class="caption">Some screenshots of my old site.
+If you clicked on the "SECRET" button then it would display a random image that I liked.</div>

 It served me just fine for a handful of years, but eventually I got the brainworms to tear down my site and build it back up from the ground-up.
 At the start of this year I refreshed my site!
 Luckily it was fairly easy to do so with <a href="https://www.jekyllnow.com/">Jekyll Now</a>.